Automatic Construction of Clinical Scoring Systems with LLM Agents: Clinical scoring systems

 \subsection{Case studies of clinical impact}

 Clinical scoring systems achieve impact not merely by ranking risk, but by reliably changing clinical decisions through explicit, thresholded actions.
 Table~\ref{tab:case_study_checklists} summarizes the checklist structure of four widely adopted decision rules that illustrate complementary mechanisms of clinical impact.
 Across all cases, clinical impact arises from the presence of trusted, explicit action thresholds that deterministically link observed findings to management decisions.
-Their enduring adoption reflects the value of compact, unit-weighted checklists in converting uncertainty into reliable action, rather than marginal improvements in discriminative accuracy alone.
+Their continued use reflects the clinical value of compact, unit-weighted checklists: they translate uncertainty into reliable action, rather than merely maximizing discriminative accuracy.

 Acute care escalation tools such as qSOFA \cite{Singer2016} and CURB-65 \cite{Lim2003} provide rapid bedside identification of patients at elevated risk of deterioration or mortality.
 By mapping a small number of routinely available observations to discrete severity thresholds, these scores support timely escalation, admission decisions, and resource allocation under conditions of uncertainty.
 In primary care, the Centor criteria illustrate a complementary mechanism: by aggregating a small set of binary clinical findings into a bounded checklist, the score supports rational antibiotic prescribing and targeted diagnostic testing, reducing unnecessary treatment while maintaining safety.
 The Ottawa Ankle Rules \cite{Shell1993} demonstrate a distinct but equally important form of impact in emergency medicine, where a conservative binary checklist enables the safe exclusion of fracture and avoids unnecessary imaging, reducing cost and patient burden without increasing missed injuries.
 For the Ottawa Ankle Rules, the checklist is operationalized as a conservative OR-rule.